aanderse/LdapRecord.com/source/docs/tutorials/activedirectory/user-management.md

 ## Creation {#creation}

-Let's walk through the basics of user creation for ActiveDirectory.
+Let's walk through the basics of user creation for Active Directory.
 There are some prerequisites you must know prior to creation:

 Requirement |